 The Board of Greenock Arts Guild is a highly skilled group of people primarily drawn from the local area, representing industry professionals, arts and theatre lovers and aficionados of the venue.

 Nominations to the Board is undertaken regularly through open advert.
 The current Board comprises:

-Gordon Armour – former Business Advisory Partner for Scott Moncrieff Accountancy and Professional Services and Director of Westbourne Music and a Trustee of leading Scottish Charities.
+Chair: Gordon Armour – former Business Advisory Partner for Scott Moncrieff Accountancy and Professional Services and Director of Westbourne Music and a Trustee of leading Scottish Charities.

 Raymond Jack – Executive Director of Finance and Operations at Association of Chartered Certified Accountants (ACCA).
 He was formerly an Executive Director at Scottish Power and a member of the Board of Management at James Watt College.
 He is also active in local charities.

 Cllr Stephen McCabe – Leader of Inverclyde Council, representing the ward of Inverclyde East.
 Cllr McCabe sits on a range of outside bodies including Bogleston Community Association and Riverclyde Homes